Swansea City A.F.C.: Success and decline (1970–1986)

 After Swansea became a city in 1969, the club changed their name to Swansea City in early 1970.
 Roy Bentley's side celebrated by securing promotion back to the Third Division.
 After mid-table finishes at the end of the following two seasons, the club made a poor start to the 1972–73 season, which saw Bentley being replaced by Harry Gregg.
 Gregg failed to stop the team's decline and the club was back in the Fourth Division for the 1973–74 season.
 He was replaced by Harry Griffiths, the club's physiotherapist who had also played for Swansea.
 Financial issues continued to plague the club and Swansea were forced to apply for re-election to the Football League.

 Swansea failed to win promotion in 1977, and Griffiths resigned the following year despite a positive start to the season.
 He was replaced by John Toshack.
 Swansea were promoted in 1978, and Toshack led the club to the Second Division the following season and the First Division in 1981.
 They beat Preston North End 3–1 to guarantee their promotion, with goals from Tommy Craig, Leighton James and Jeremy Charles.
-Swansea's four-year rise to the top division became a record in English football, held jointly with Wimbledon F.C.
+Swansea's four-year rise to the top division became a record in English football, held jointly with Wimbledon.
 Swansea also won the Welsh Cup that season, qualifying for Europe for the first time since the 1965–66 season.

 The club's first match in the top flight was a 5–1 win against Leeds United, and they also defeated Tottenham Hotspur, Arsenal, Liverpool and Manchester United during the season.
 Swansea were top of the league with twelve games to play, but finished sixth.
 They won the Welsh Cup again to qualify for Europe.
 Despite being relegated to the Second Division the following season, Swansea enjoyed success in Europe after defeating Braga and winning 12–0 against Sliema Wanderers, a club record result.
 Swansea were subsequently defeated by Paris-Saint Germain.
 Amid financial pressures, Toshack left the club in October 1983, returned eight weeks later, but left Swansea again in 1984 with the team back in the Third Division.

 By 1985, the club was battling for its survival and was issued a winding-up order.
 Local people raised money for the club, and Manchester United played a friendly match which raised £45,000.
 The club was saved by Peter Howard, Harry Hyde, Bobby Jones, Mel Nurse and Dave Savage (who came to be known as the "Famous Five"), along with local businessman Doug Sharpe, although the change of ownership was not enough to prevent relegation to the Fourth Division in 1986.